chrisrobingeorge-ai/alberta_ballet_title_scoring_app.py/README.md

 This will:
 1. Build the leak-free modelling dataset
 2. Run time-aware backtesting to evaluate prediction methods
-3. Train the final XGBoost model
+3. Train the final Ridge regression model

 All outputs are organized in a timestamped directory under `results/<timestamp>/`.